SharePoint/sp-dev-docs/docs/general-development/how-to-follow-people-by-using-the-net-client-object-model-in-sharepoint.md

-## Prerequisites for setting up your development environment to work with Following People features by using the SharePoint 2013 .NET client object model
+## Prerequisites for setting up your development environment to work with Following People features by using the SharePoint .NET client object model

 To create a console application that uses the .NET client object model to work with Following People features, you'll need the following:

-- SharePoint Server 2013 with My Site configured, and with user profiles and personal sites created for the current user and a target user
+- SharePoint with My Site configured, and with user profiles and personal sites created for the current user and a target user

 - Visual Studio 2012